Fillinlak3/Claim-MobileGame/README.md

 ![Hero image for Claim Game](doc/images/overview/App_Launcher_Large.png)

 ## About
-Claim Game is not an actual mobile game, it's a points-adding application for card games in real life. <br />
+Claim Game is not an actual mobile game, it's a points-adding application for card games with your friends. <br />
 This application will do the math for you by adding the points to each player.
 You just need to add the players, start the game and the application and then after every round you pass each other's points into the app.
 > [!NOTE]